mertguldur/Pino/README.md

 Pino
 ====

-A distributed movie store application with fault tolerance and load balancing.
+A distributed key-value storage system with fault tolerance and load balancing.